dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 </div>

 > Note:
-> Frame cropping is only available for mobile edition.
+> Frame cropping is only available for mobile editions.
 A valid license is required when using this feature.

 ### Auto Focus

 For the low-end cameras, DCE enables users to make autofocus settings on controlling the camera proactively so that we will not stay on the blurry frames.
 Other focus settings are also available for users to deploy more personalized and advanced camera focus settings.

 > Note:
-> Auto focus is only available for mobile edition.
+> Auto focus is only available for mobile editions.
 A valid license is required when using this feature.

 ### Auto Zoom

 If the barcode reader is enabled at the same time when DCE is working, we can use the intermediate result of the barcode reader to predetermine the area of interest.
 DCE will let the camera zoom in to approach the interest area on the occasion that the system did not receive the final result but the intermediate result is available.
 The zoom factor will be reset if the application decodes on the barcode successfully.

 > Note:
-> Auto zoom is only available for mobile edition.
+> Auto zoom is only available for mobile editions.
 A valid license is required when using this feature.

 ### Regular Camera Control